 This page compiles the most important meeting statistics from peer-reviewed research, industry surveys, and workplace analytics platforms.
 Every statistic is sourced, current, and presented in context.

-Jump to section: Key Findings | Time Statistics | Cost Statistics | Effectiveness | Trends | By Role | Remote/Hybrid | Why Meetings Fail | Impact | By Industry
+Jump to section: Key Findings | Time Statistics | Cost Statistics | Effectiveness | Trends | AI Tools | By Role | Generational | Remote/Hybrid | Why Meetings Fail | Impact | By Industry

 Key Findings: Meeting Waste at a Glance {#key-findings}